hushkat/hushkat.github.io/content/posts/BrunnerCTF.md

 PIE:        No PIE (0x400000)
 ```

-- NX enabled â†' we canâ€™t inject shellcode, but we can reuse code (return-to-function).
+- NX enabled we cannot inject shellcode, but we can reuse code (return-to-function).
-- No PIE â†' function addresses donâ€™t change between runs.
+- No PIE function addresses do not change between runs.
-- No canary â†' no stack protections to bypass.
+- No canary, no stack protections to bypass.

 This screamed classic ret2win.